rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 Taints and Toleration are used to set restrictions on what pods can be scheudled on a node.

-For example: If we've 3 nodes and 4 pods, the scheduler tries to place these pods on available worker nodes.
+For example: If we've 3 nodes (node 1, 2, 3 & 4) and 4 pods (A, B, C, D), the
+scheduler tries to place these pods on available worker nodes.
+As of now there are no restrictions.
+Let's assume we've dedicated resources on node 1 for a particular use case so we would like only those pods to be put on node 1 that belong to the applications.
+First, we prevent all nodes from being placed on node 1 by placing a blue taint on the node.
+None of the pods have any tolerations, therefore none of the pods will be placed on this node.